milvus-io/milvus-docs/site/en/adminGuide/clouds/eks.md

 ---
 id: eks.md
-title: Deploy on an EKS Cluster with Terraform
+title: Deploy Milvus on Amazon EKS with Terraform
 ---

 # Deploy on an EKS Cluster with Terraform